ibm-cloud-docs/messages-for-rabbitmq/getting-started.md

 ## Step 6.
 Create a Cloud Foundry alias for the database service.
 {: #create-cloudfoundry-alias}

+{{site.data.keyword.ibmcf_full}} is deprecated.
+As of 30 November 2022 new {{site.data.keyword.ibmcf_full}} applications cannot be created and only existing users will be able to deploy applications.
+End-of-support happens on 1 June 2023.
+Any instances that still exist on 1 June 2023 will be deleted.
+For more information, see [Deprecation of IBM Cloud Foundry](/docs/cloud-foundry-public?topic=cloud-foundry-public-deprecation).
+{: deprecated}

-Make the database service discoverable by Cloud Foundry applications by giving it a Cloud Foundry alias.
+Make the database service discoverable by {{site.data.keyword.ibmcf_full}} applications by giving it a {{site.data.keyword.ibmcf_full}} alias.

 `ibmcloud resource service-alias-create alias-name --instance-name instance-name`